Easy and quick vegan ramen with a creamy miso and sesame soup! You only need one pot and ingredients that can be found in major supermarkets.

 Soup broth

-- extra virgin olive oil, sesame oil or vegetable stock, as needed =
+• extra virgin olive oil, sesame oil or vegetable broth, as needed

 Toppings